ivangarcia44/modestyDetector/README.md

 Results above is in percentage, where 10%% is all skin and 0% is no skin.
 * scoreAvg1 (AllAvg in image) => Average skin percentage in all parts.
 * scoreAvg2 (TorsoAvg in image) => Average skin percentage in torso and 4 limbs adjacent to the torso.
 * scoreMax (TorsoMax in image)  => Maximum skin percentage in torso and 4 limbs adjacent to the torso.
-T

 To do this on a whole folder: